Mintbase/Grants-Program/applications/Artivist.md

 Please include here

 - how you intend to use, enhance, promote and support your project in the short term, and
+This project focuses on the creation of an MVP.
+With the completion of the MVP, we will undertake tests with potential users to address problems and propose solutions.
+We will then work towards the development of a Beta version of the dApp to be launched by mid-2023.
+We believe that the MVP will help us to get funding for the development of the Beta, which we calculate as having a total cost of around US$30.000,00.
+Besides the development of the dApp, we are committed to other aspects that will make Artivist possible as a product and as a service, namely the community engagement, which encompasses the creation of a solid social media campaing in different channels.
 - the team's long-term plans and intentions in relation to it.
+Our long-term plan is to become a flagship web3 platform for social and environmental organizations, artists, and activist consumers looking for autonomy and transparency.

 ## Additional Information :heavy_plus_sign:

 **How did you hear about the Grants Program?** Mintbase Website / Medium / Twitter / Element / Announcement by another team / personal recommendation / etc.
+Personal recommendation, Mintbase website.

 Here you can also add any additional information that you think is relevant to this application but isn't part of it already, such as:

 - Work you have already done.
 - If there are any other teams who have already contributed (financially) to the project.
 - Previous grants you may have applied for.
+We have applied, and received, funding from the Creatives DAO.
+We have also applied for the NEAR Foundation grant and will have a meeting with them next week.